joshuacox/nx/README.md

 And then adding in the colmena setup using these [blog posts](https://haseebmajid.dev/posts/2023-11-30-til-how-to-use-sops-nix-with-colmena/)

+This script is meant to save keystrokes first and foremost!

 I have considered adding in long form options i.e. edit-config instead of just ec, but the whole point of this script is to save myself keystrokes so for now I'm leaving them out.

 Pull requests welcome!

 ### installation